Batangas City: Cuisine

+A specialty dish of the city is pancit na pula (also known as pancit tikyano or miki pula), a variation of pansit miki guisado of red miki noodles.

-The city is famous for its nilupak.
+The city is also famous for its nilupak.
 The art of making the dish is indigenous to the area and has been cited as having a great potential for inclusion in the UNESCO Intangible Cultural Heritage Lists.

 Festivals

 Batangas City host three major religious festivals, such as the Feast of the Santo Niño at every third Sunday of January, as well as religious processions during Good Friday and the Feast of the Immaculate Conception.
 The Sublian Festival, held every July 23, revives the old Batangueño tradition of subli.
 The Batangas City Founding Day celebrations are done alongside the Sublian Festival on the same day.

 Infrastructure

 Transportation

 Batangas City's public transportation mainly include jeepneys and tricycles.
 Also, the city has transportation between barangays and other cities and municipalities.
-The city's central transportation is the Batangas Grand Terminal, found beside the Diversion Road in Alangilan.
+The city's central transportation hub is the Batangas City Grand Terminal, location along the Diversion Road in Alangilan.

 Roads

 Batangas City serves as a terminus for major highways like the Southern Tagalog Arterial Road (STAR Tollway), Jose P. Laurel Highway (N4) and Batangas-Quezon Road (N435), and Bauan-Batangas Road (N436).
-In the early 2000s, a diversion road is built to provide travellers a bypass to the existing highway through the urban centers.
+In the early 2000s, a diversion road was built to provide travellers a bypass to the existing highway through the urban centers.
 Despite the construction of the diversion, traffic bottlenecks remained inside the city.
 The city government is constructing a bypass road in the east to provide better access to the fast-growing industrial areas in the south of the city.

 The poblacion of the city features a road network based on a rough grid, typical of Spanish-era cities and towns.
 Streets in the area are mostly named from historical figures, such as Apolinario Mabini, Diego Silang, Juan B. Alegre, the Gomburza (Mariano Gomez, José Burgos, and Jacinto Zamora) and the ilustrados (José Rizal, Marcelo del Pilar, and Graciano López Jaena).